-Licensed Independent Practitioner (LIP).
-The clinician/care manager completes the form and mails it to the LIP (submits a copy to clinical records for scanning into the ECR), requesting an assessment for service with clinical rational and medical necessity identified.
-The clinician/care manager follows up with the LIP within one week to find out when the assessment is scheduled and to create the needed authorization for the service.
-The LIP schedules the assessment with the parent/home/ consumer and completes the assessment.
+- requested service/assessment and the needed authorizations for the service. - b.
+The internal referral process for routine needs meeting medical necessity is to be completed with 10 business days. - c.
+External referral process: Use form CR#161, External Referral Form.
+This form is used when the needed service is from a contract provider or Licensed Independent Practitioner (LIP).
+The clinician/care manager completes the form and mails it to the LIP (submits a copy to clinical records for scanning into R3), requesting an assessment for service with clinical rational and medical necessity identified.
+The clinician/care manager follows up with the LIP within 7 days to find out when the assessment is scheduled and to create the needed authorization for the service.
+The clinician will assist the consumer in obtaining and keeping this appointment if needed.
+The LIP schedules the assessment with the parent/home/consumer and completes the assessment.
 The written assessment along with any recommendations for treatment are sent by the LIP to the CMH care manager/clinician and to the home/consumer/family.
-The clinician creates a PCP-C to add the objective, interventions and authorizations to the plan.
-The LIP trains the home staff or family/self-determination staff in the completion of the interventions.

-- 8. Integrated Care/Coordination of Care with Primary Care Physician: The health and safety questionnaire (Form CR#002) is completed initially and updated annual by the consumer/family/guardian.
-Consumers requiring nursing services have an initially assessment.
-It is updated annually based on need.
-The Health and safety questionnaire and nursing assessment are used to identify health care needs.
-Health care needs that impact a consumers behavioral health care needs are identified in the assessment and person centered plan as goals and objectives.
+The clinician creates an Addendum to add the objective, interventions and authorizations to the plan.
+The LIP trains the home staff or family/selfdetermination staff in the completion of the interventions. - 7.
+Integrated Care/Coordination of Care with Primary Care Physician: All health care and medical care needs revealed by the consumer are documented in the initial and annual assessment.
+Health care needs that impact a consumer's behavioral health care needs are identified in the assessment and the individual plan of service as goals and objectives.
 This is an example of integrated care.
-Consumers sign a release of information authorizing WMCMH to exchange/release information to their primary care physician and Medicaid Health Plan to coordinate their physician and behavioral health care needs.
-Examples of coordination include; - a.
+Consumers sign a release of information authorizing WMCMH to exchange/release information to their primary care physician and Medicaid Health Plan to coordinate their physical and behavioral health care needs.
+Examples of coordination include: - a.
 Sharing psychiatric evaluations and medication review results with the primary care physician.
-The physician then has knowledge of medications prescribed by CMH and CMH can in turn obtain information about medications prescribed by the primary care physician. - b.
+The physician has knowledge of medications prescribed by CMH and CMH can in turn obtain information about medications prescribed by the primary care physician. - b.
 A clinical service aide (CSA) attends a health care appointment with the consumer.
-The CSA is then able to communicate information from the physician to the primary care giver, assist the consumer in following through on lab orders or other tests, and understanding doctor's recommendations. - c.
-The person centered plan and reviews are shared by WMCMH with the primary care physician. - d.
-WMCMH ordered labs and test results are copied to the primary care physician.
+The CSA is then able to communicate information from the physician to the primary care giver, assist the consumer in following through on lab orders or other tests, and understanding doctor's recommendations.

-Chapter: Section: Subject:
+Chapter: 2 Section: 2 Subject:

-2 2 1

 CHAPTER:

-Board Services and Program A dministrati on
+Board Services and Program Administration

 SECTION:

-Assessment, Care Planning and Documentation
+Assessment, Care Planning an d Docume ntation

 SUBJECT:

 Care Planning, Documentation and Coordination

-Administrative Approval: Date of Go verning Board Act ion:
+Administrative Approval: Date of Governing Board Action:

-Page

-2/20/96 13 of 21
+2/20/96 P